 DEFAULT – Failure to make the mortgage payment within a specified period of time.
 Typically if payment has not been made within 30 days of the due date, the loan is considered to be in default.

 DELINQUENCY – This is a failure to make mortgage payments when the payments are due.
 For most mortgages, the payments are generally scheduled on the first of the month.
 Even though lenders may give a couple of day grace period before late fees are assessed, the payment could still be considered late and the loan delinquent.
 Once a loan is more than 30 days late, lenders typically report the late payment to the credit bureaus.

 DEPOSIT – Also called earnest money deposit or EMD.
 This is the sum of money the buyer gives in advance as good faith that they will complete the terms of the agreed-upon contract.
 If the buyer defaults on the terms of the contract, they run the risk of losing the deposit.

-DEPRECIATION – Is the reduction in the value of an asset with the passage of time, due in particular to wear and tear or economic obsolescence.
+DEPRECIATION – This is the reduction in the value of an asset with the passage of time, due in particular to wear and tear or economic obsolescence.

 DISCOUNT POINTS – A loan fee charged by a lender to increase the yield on the investment.
 Points can also be used to buy down the interest rate on a loan.
 One point equals 1% of the loan amount.

 DOWN PAYMENT – Most lenders will require some sort of down payment from the borrower.
-While there are a couple 0% loans out there, most of the loans will require anywhere from a 3% to a 20% down payment.
-This is calculated off of the purchase price of the home.
-Buyers cannot finance this with the mortgage.
+While there are a couple of 0% loans out there, most of the loans will require anywhere from a 3% to a 20% down payment.
+This is calculated using the purchase price of the home.
+Buyers cannot finance this with their mortgage.